-''' npose=<number of best scoring poses sorted by LGFE;
+npose=<number of best scoring poses to collect; default=1>

 By default, only the best scoring, based on LGFE, docked pose will be output.
 To ouput additional docked poses, use the npose parameter and specify the desired number of docked poses.
 E.g., if 5 poses are desired, using npose=5 will result in the 5 best scoring poses being output.